Ramsai170899/profile/revised resume.md

 *   Engineered a scalable **Python-based data validation framework** to process and cleanse high-volume policyholder and claims data, ensuring data integrity for downstream analytics and regulatory reporting.
 *   Developed and optimized an end-to-end **Reserve Calculation model**, achieving a **7x performance improvement** by refactoring code and algorithm optimization, reducing runtime from 3.5 hours to 30 minutes.
-*   Architected and built an internal **RAG-based chatbot** using a custom knowledge base, streamlining employee training on complex product details and insurance regulations.
+*   Architected and built an internal **RAG-based chatbot** using a custom knowledge base, streamlining employee training on product details and insurance regulations.
 *   Designed a framework to **automate IRDAI Actuarial Annual Returns and Solvency Calculations**, reducing manual effort and minimizing the risk of human error.
-*   Developed interactive **Tableau/Power BI dashboards** to analyze claim patterns, product profitability, and portfolio performance, enabling data-driven strategic decisions.
+*   Developed interactive **Powerpivot and Power BI dashboards** to analyze claim patterns, product profitability, and portfolio performance, enabling data-driven strategic decisions.

 **Actuarial Data Science Intern** | SSSIHL | Nov 2023 – Jan 2024